aadjones/improv-cards/apps/rephrase/APP_STORE_COPY.md

 **PHILOSOPHY**

-Rephrase is built on the idea that constraints unlock creativity.
+Contrapose is built on the idea that constraints unlock creativity.
 By focusing your attention on one specific aspect of playing, you develop deeper awareness and break habitual patterns.
 Whether you're working on a sonata or improvising freely, these prompts help you practice with intention.

 No subscriptions.
 No ads.
 No distractions.
 Just thoughtful prompts to guide your practice.